-- 5.1.16 Consider developing an urban landscape plan to guide the implementation of public realm improvements in Area D. - to match use and to welcome pedestrians to enjoy their features, and in the case of commercial and mixed-use buildings, to come inside.
+- 5.1.16 Consider developing an urban landscape plan to guide the implementation of public realm improvements in Area D. - 5.1.17 Define and encourage the base of all buildings to match use and to welcome pedestrians to enjoy their features, and in the case of commercial and mixed-use buildings, to come inside.
 In commercial buildings, achieve this through transparency (i.e., ample glazing), spill out activities, frequent entries accentuated through height, width, recesses, canopies, and/or landscaping.
 Commercial and mixed-use buildings should avoid blank walls and encourage features such as vertical gardens and murals on walls without windows and doors.
 For residential buildings with ground floor units, this means providing quieter and greener streets with a tree buffer and front patio spaces. - 5.1.18 Require buildings to frame the street.
-For commercial land uses, the setback should be considered the "build-to" line, and buildings and their storefronts should be built to this line to create a strong definition of built form along the street. - sidewalk seating and other amenities within parks, plazas, and public and semi-public spaces along streets.
+For commercial land uses, the setback should be considered the "build-to" line, and buildings and their storefronts should be built to this line to create a strong definition of built form along the street. - 5.1.19 Provide sufficient space to accommodate sidewalk seating and other amenities within parks, plazas, and public and semi-public spaces along streets.
 Prioritize areas with views of interesting features in the neighbourhood in order to create more opportunities for rest.
 Consider updating maximum and minimum setbacks in the Land Use, Building, and Administration Bylaw. - 5.1.20 Support a variety of public art and creative expression such as sculptures, artistic street benches, and murals that celebrate diverse histories, cultures, and settings. - 5.1.21 Encourage spill out activities such as sidewalk patios from businesses into the public realm, provided they maintain enough width for pedestrian movement. - 5.1.22 Where the right-of-way of a bordering roadway is less than 20 metres, owners are encouraged to provide adequate sidewalk and public realm space, including in the setback from the property line to the building.